zeldaret/oot/docs/tutorial/beginning_decomp.md

 The general rule for order of decompilation is
 - Start with `Init`, because it usually contains the most information about the structure of the actor.
 - Next, decompile any other functions from the actor you have found in `Init`.
-You generally start with the action functions, because they retorn nothing and all take the same arguments,
+You generally start with the action functions, because they return nothing and all take the same arguments,

 ```C
 void func_80whatever(EnJj* this, GlobalContext* globalCtx);